baolidakai/wechat_bot/README.md

 * search image if you use the syntax [小歪搜图 cat]
 * search on zhihu and return top result if you use the syntax [小歪搜知乎 cat]
 * search on wikipedia if you use the syntax [小歪搜wiki cat]
+* chat with wolframalpha if you use the syntax [小歪英文 cat]
 * recognize object inside an image if you send an image

 ## TODOs
-* Add notification functionality
-* Enable question answering using wolfram alpha api https://www.yangzhou301.com/2017/05/21/514548234/
 * Enable emoji
 * Add teach you functionality
 * Add logic understanding
+* Add notification functionality

 ## File System
 utils.py: various utility methods